☛ Rooster and I meet in April 2017. We immediately become lovers.

 I go back to the police in UK, report that the harassment continues.
 They investigate the case and convoke Rooster for an interview.

 ☛ In the spring of 2019, Rooster changes their narrative again.
-They now say that they have been raped.
+They now says that they has been raped.
 On the set of Architecture Porn, this time.

-In that claim, Rooster seems to admit again they have been in a romantic relationship with me; the document mentions that being a couple doesn’t presuppose that sex is consented.
+In that claim, Rooster seems to admit again they has been in a romantic relationship with me; the document mentions that being a couple doesn’t presuppose that sex is consented.

-☛ Rooster claims at first that they were penetrated by surprise.
+☛ Rooster claims at first that they was penetrated by surprise.
 The images show that it’s impossible.

 Online, Rooster claims at first that the scene of pegging in Architecture Porn would have taken place under the effect of the surprise.
 A making-of the film is online.
 The images show very clearly the impossibility of a penetration by surprise.
 We see Rooster waiting for the penetration scene, already in position, even before I enter the frame.
 Erika Lust also refuted the possibility of rape or sexual assault on this shooting that happened under the watch of 20 crew members, and on the shooting of Don’t Call Me A Dick.